hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 #### GM System ON
 `F0 7E 7F 09 01 F7`

-* "Automatically restores all default settings except Master Tuning"
+Sets everything to default on all channels, except for MIDI Master Tuning.
+Universal System Exclusive message.

 * Also resets the sound on all channels.
-* This affects the Reverb type and Chorus type to the "defaults" of (01)Hall1 and (---)Chorus.
+* This affects the Reverb type and Chorus type to the "defaults" of (01)Hall1 and (---)Chorus
   - Upon instrument power on, it was set to 02(Hall2) and 1(Chorus1).
+* This does *not* affect the internal Data MSB thing.

 #### MIDI Master Volume
 `F0 7F 7F 04 01 ll mm F7`

-Changes volume of all channels
+Changes volume of all channels.
+Universal System Exclusive message.

 * `mm` values used, `ll` ignored.

 Acts independently of channel volume.